raspberrypilearning/getting-started-crumble/en/step_7.md

 ![Some position servos](images/servo_example.png)

 There are a number of ways that you could connect this to your Crumble.
-Two easy ways would be using male to male jumper cables between the servo plug and croc clips, or using a Crumbliser connector (shown below)
+Two easy ways would be using male to male jumper cables between the servo plug and crocodile clips, or using a Crumbliser connector (shown below)

 ![Jumper cable and Crumbliser](images/jumper.png)